 - Freeze-dried raw meats offer your dog a nutritional boost.

 If homemade isn’t your thing, there are many pre-made options for kibble toppers and mixers.
 Most of these are not cheap given the quality of their ingredients.
 The good news?
 A little goes a long way, which helps justify the price point.

 - Stella and Chewy’s makes highly-regarded raw meal toppers.
 Many freeze-dried raw dog treats can be crumbled into kibble, as well.

 - Honest Kitchen makes an easy powdered bone broth that offers the same nutritional benefits as homemade broths.

 - Adding kibble to puzzle toys is a great way to make mealtime more exciting.
 This might be an actual puzzle feeder dish or a toy like a KONG.

 - Sticking to a schedule helps your dog understand there’s a finite time to eat and that food is not available all day.

 - Drinking more water can help kibble-avoidant dogs.
-I like to keep extra bowls of water out.
-Investing in a pet fountain may encourage hydration, as well.
+Keep extra bowls of water out and investing in a pet fountain may encourage hydration, as well.

-The best advice I can give is to be patient and don’t panic!
-There are many different ways to encourage your dog to eat their kibble.
-After ruling out any medical issues, a simple topper like pumpkin or bone broth might just turn picky eating around.
+The best advice we can give is to be patient and don’t panic!
+There are many different ways to encourage your dog to eat their dry food.
+After ruling out any medical issues, a simple topper like bone broth might just turn picky eating around.

-If the behavior continues, however, it might mean your dog simply doesn’t tolerate dry food.
-Talk to your veterinarian or pet nutritionist about switching diets altogether to wet food or to a fresh food-based diet.
+If the behaviour continues, however, it might mean your dog simply doesn’t tolerate dry food.
+Talk to your vet or pet nutritionist about switching diets altogether to wet food or to a fresh food-based diet.
 You can even make your own dog food, though it’s important to do your research into canine nutrition.